In a Nutshell -- The Sequential Parameter Optimization Toolbox: Introduction to SPOT's Plot Functions

-\begin{example}[Plotting a trained model] First, we generate some training data.
-To demonstrate how plots from data with more than two input dimensions can be generated, we generate a three-dimensional input design, i.e., we consider a functional relationship of the type
+First, we generate some training data.
+To demonstrate how plots from data with more than two input dimensions can be generated, we generate a three-dimensional input design, i.e., we consider a functional relationship of the type * The output is one dimensional.